Tours and residencies

 It’s walking distance to the urbane cafes and shops of Manuka, five minutes by car to Parliament House, ten minutes to the city centre, and all the major national archives, libraries, museums, galleries and the university are somewhere in between the two.

-The house itself is designed by famed Aarchitect and author Robin Boyd, and was the family home for Dymphna and Professor Manning Clark, and their six children.
+The house itself is designed by famed architect and author Robin Boyd, and was the family home for Dymphna and Professor Manning Clark, and their six children.
 It is an early example of mid-century modern and is surrounded by an extensive garden, including exotics, native flora and a productive fruit and vegetable garden.

 The casual lives of the family members can still be felt throughout the home.